Upper Mustang Trek

 Soon, you rejoin the route near Lo Gekar (Ghar Gompa), where you get another chance to visit the 8th-century gompa.
 As you slowly gain altitude, you traverse across the high windswept passes from where the views stretch across the entire Mustang region.

 Trekking further ahead, you reach the tiny settlement of Gheling and the journey continues across the Yamda La Pass.
 Then, you will continue walking toward Bhena Village and cross another pass, Bhena La Pass.
-During the final stretch of this day’s trek, you trek past Samar and Gyakar to reach Syangbochen.
+During the final stretch of this day’s trek, you trek past Gyakar, Ghami, Ghiling and Tsamkhang to reach Syangbochen.

 This is a good day to reflect on how far you have come across this Himalayan landscape to the heart of the forbidden kingdom.
 Your journey tomorrow will take you far from the mystical charms of the Upper Mustang.